Maison militaire du roi de France: Under Francis I

-The oldest of the regiments of the Maison du Roi was the Garde Écossaise, formed in 1440, and traced its ultimate origins to the Scots forces brought to France in 1419 by John Stewart, Earl of Buchan, to fight against the English in the Hundred Years' War.
+The oldest of the regiments of the Maison du Roi was the Garde Écossaise, formed in 1440, and traced its ultimate origins to the Scots forces brought to France in 1419 by John Stewart, Earl of Buchan to fight against the English in the Hundred Years' War.

 Buchan's original company was divided in two, one part becoming the 1st (or Scottish) Company of the Life Guards (Gardes du Corps), the other becoming the senior company of Gendarmes.
 A second and third, both French, companies of Life Guards were formed by Louis XI in 1474 and 1479 respectively.
 Finally, the fourth company, again French, was raised by Francis I in 1516.
 These companies existed until the French Revolution when they were disbanded.

 In 1567, during the Surprise of Meaux, the royal family escaped capture by Prince de Condé's Protestant troops through the intervention of the Cent-Suisses.

 Francis I - Louis XIII

-During the final period of the French Wars of Religion, Henry IV wished to provide guards for christening of the Dauphin (later Louis XIII).
+During the final period of the French Wars of Religion, Henry IV wished to provide guards for christening of the Dauphin Louis (the future Louis XIII).
 Therefore, he created a new company of 200 men-at-arms, which formed half of the Dauphin's guards.
 In 1611, this company became the Gendarmes de la Garde.
 This company was paired with another company of heavy cavalry.
 These chevau-légers (light cavalry) were only light compared to the Gendarmes, who wore more armour.
 This company dated to 1570 and became part of the Dauphin's guard and then of the Maison du Roi.

 The next companies of the Maison du Roi, and by far the most famous, were the Musketeers, the guardsmen who appear in Dumas senior's The Three Musketeers.
 The first company, formed in 1622, represents the Musketeers in which D'Artagnan and his friends served.
 The second company, not taken into the Maison du Roi until 1663, was previously the Cardinal Mazarin's guards.
-Perhaps, this way, some of Cardinal Richelieu's guards eventually became King's Musketeers.
+Perhaps, this way, some of Cardinal Richelieu's guards eventually became King's Musketeers, which by now became a two-company battalion in all but name.